 When you combine romantic movies with Greek Mythology you get something very special.
 The movies shown here will often get you thinking about Greece, the Greek Islands, Greek Gods and Goddesses, Greek Mythology and Greeks in general.

 Here you will get the Greek Gods Paradise take on 20 romantic movies with Greek Mythology themes.
 What are the movies really all about?
 What are they hiding?
 Who honours the Greek Goddesses?
-You will soon find out.
+Get ready to find out.

 Quite a few of these romantic movies have a large fan base for good reason.
-Which one do you love the most?
+Which movie do you love the most?

 1. Mamma Mia!
 (2008)